 At the time you've already determined, switch hosting!
 A good switching point is often when you are starting a new project.

 At the end of the day, fork any projects that aren't already in your GitHub account by following the steps on Forking in this lesson.
 This way, you'll have all projects you worked on in your own account where you'll easily be able to access them.
-Your contributions will also be added in GitHub once you start using commit trailers tomorrow.
+Your contributions will also be added in GitHub once you start using commit trailers in the next class session.

 Lesson 10 of 64